-- (1) The Auditor-General may- - (a) investigate any public entity or audit the financial statements of any public entity if the Auditor-General is not appointed, as auditor and the Auditor-General considers it to be in the public interest' or upon the receipt of a complaint; and - (b) recover the cost of the investigation or audit from the public entity. - (2) An investigation or audit in terms of section (1) maybe carried out either by the Auditor-General or a person appointed by the Auditor-General. - (3) The executive authority responsible for a public entity in respect of which the Auditor-General has issued a special report in terms of subsection (1) or (2), must promptly table the report in the National Assembly. - (4) The Auditor-General may- - claim the reasonable cost of performing the duties and exercising the powers in terms of this section from the public entity concerned; and - (b) annually report to Parliament on specific and general findings regarding the accountability of public entities.
+- (1) The Auditor-General may- - (a) investigate any public entity or audit the financial statements of any public entity if the Auditor-General is not appointed, as auditor and the Auditor-General considers it to be in the public interest' or upon the receipt of a complaint; and - (b) recover the cost of the investigation or audit from the public entity. - (2) The executive authority responsible for a public entity under the ownership control of the national or a provincial executive must exercise that executive's ownership control powers to ensure that that public entity complies with this Act and the financial policies of that executive.

+(3) The executive authority responsible for a public entity in respect of which the Auditor-General has issued a special report in terms of subsection (1) or (2), must promptly table the report in the National Assembly or the relevant provincial legislature, as may be appropriate.

+- (4) The Auditor-General may- - (a) claim the reasonable cost of performing the duties and exercising the powers in terms of this section from the public entity concerned; and - (b) annually report to Parliament on specific and general findings regarding the accountability of public entities.